2decomp-fft/2decomp-fft/submissionjoss/paper.md

 The library also offers also a very efficient and flexible 3D tool to perform Fast Fourier Transform (FFT) for distributed memory systems.
-However, 2DECOMP&FFT is mainly designed to perform management and communication and the actual computation of the 1D FFT is delegated to 3rd-parly libraries.
+However, 2DECOMP&FFT is mainly designed to perform data management, communication and the actual computation of the 1D FFT is delegated to 3rd-parly libraries.
 The supported FFT backends are: FFTW [@FFTW05], the Intel Math Kernel Library (MKL) and the CUDA FFT (cuFFT) which is used for FFT on NVIDIA GPUs.
 A Generic FFT backend, based on the Glassman's general N Fast Fourier Transform [@FERGUSON1982401],